danielemegna/openchat_symfony/README.md

 #### Refactoring notes

+- complete entities migration to Precious
+- with `php bin/phpunit tests/UseCase/` some tests fail, with `php bin/phpunit` not
 - foreign key on user table for posts and followings?
 - test SqlLite repositories one method at time
 - remove *public* from test methods?